PratyushaKumarKar/hacktoberfest/README.md

 # hacktoberfest
-this repo is to participate in the hacktoberfest 2022 with a simple responsive website using html css and js
+this repo is to participate in the hacktoberfest 2022 with a few solutions to various dsa problems